stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

     ## Warning: 4418 failed to parse.

-Now that it is correctly formated, dividing release date into categories might help analyzing this variable later.
+Now that it is correctly formatted, dividing release date into categories might help analyzing this variable later.

 ``` r
 # Divide release date by decade into 5 categories: super old, old, new, super new, to be released